Sonic2kDBS/long_term_memory/README.md

 ## Acknowledgements
 - wawawario2 for creating this great extension
 - Claudia Catfox for helping me testing this extension long-term and finding the right settings
-- Sally TX for testing the extension and finding bugs and weaknesses
+- Sally TX for helping me testing the extension and finding bugs and weaknesses
 - Oobabooga for constantly inproving the main program text-generation-webui
 - and all the great people, who have paricipated and helped to improve this extension and the main program